 - 1. Non-emergency care from non-network providers except as described in this Policy. - 2.
-Unauthorized continued inpatient services in a non-network facility once the attending physician agrees it is safe to transfer you to a network facility. - 3.
-Follow-up care or scheduled care from a non-network provider except as described in this Policy. - 4.
+Unauthorized continued inpatient services after an emergency in a non-network facility if you have validly consented to those services as described in Surprise billing protections. - 3.
+Follow-up care or scheduled care from a non-network provider except as described in Benefits.
+Follow-up care or scheduled care under this exclusion does not include

+- emergency services and post-stabilization emergency services you have not validly consented to as described in Surprise billing protections. - 4.
 Transfers and admissions to network hospitals solely at the convenience of the member.